open-zaak/open-zaak/docs/development/performance/notifications.rst

     20,1479,25.034,0,740,0,83.922
     40,1429,24.189,0,1200,0,86.557

-The results of the burst load test are promising.
-We have 0 failure rate both for zaak creation and for sending of notifications about it.
+The data suggests no reliability issues, even with only a single Celery worker, as the failure rates are 0 for both the API operation and notification delivery.

+Note that the worker containers can scale horizontally and we recommend deploying at least two worker containers, ideally distributed over different hardware instances for high-available set-ups.

 .. _Celery: https://docs.celeryq.dev/en/stable/